mae-su/MMRK-v2/MMRK Docs/hardware/Kiosk Trim.md

 3. 5005 represents the alloy of the aluminum. (each standard has its own number) I chose this type of aluminum because it's far more malleable and easier to bend than others. (although, it still does take some force even with how thin it is.)

 # The problem with the old kiosk.
-Here's an explanation simplified from [a Priceton article](https://www.princeton.edu/~maelabs/mae324/glos324/sheetmetalforming.htm).
+Here's an explanation simplified from [a Princeton article](https://www.princeton.edu/~maelabs/mae324/glos324/sheetmetalforming.htm).
 > When you bend, stretch, or shape sheet metal, it changes its shape.
 This change can be divided into two types: **Elastic** deformation, where the metal can bounce back to its original shape (like a rubber band), and **Plastic** deformation, the other where it stays in the new shape even after the force is removed (like when you bend a paperclip).
 >
 > When we design things made from bent sheet metal, we have to remember that the metal might go back to its original shape a little bit after we stop bending it, and compensate by bending it slightly further.